xbox1994/etcd-aws/README.md

 - An autoscaling group of CoreOS instances running etcd with an initial size of 3.
 - An internal load balancer that routes etcd client requests to the autoscaling group.
 - A lifecycle hook that monitors the autoscaling group and sends termination events to an SQS queue.
-- An S3 bucket that stores the backup
+- An S3 bucket that stores the backup.
 - CloudWatch alarms that monitor the health of the cluster and that the backup is happening.

 # Cluster Discovery